lutzroeder/minimal/README.md

 ## Deployment

-To deploy to a production enviroment set the `deployment` method in `./task.cfg` and update the corresponding `.cfg` file in the `./deploy` folder, then run `./task deploy` to initiate the build and deploy.
+To deploy to a production enviroment set the `deployment` method in `./task.cfg` and update the corresponding `.cfg` file in the `./deploy` folder, then run `./task deploy` to build and deploy the site.

 To host the repository on [Netlify](http://www.netlify.com) set the build command to `./task deploy netlify` and the publish directory to `build`.